openlawteam/lao-docs/docs/Transfer.md

-# Transfer of LAO Tokens and New LAO Members
+# LAO Tokens and New Members

 ## Will LAO tokens be transferrable?